 The Monkey Temple

 A good place to begin is Galtaji, aka the Monkey Temple.
-If you are travelling round India, it’s likely you will have seen a lot of temples and so possibly be a bit hesitant, but this one is like no other.
+If you are travelling round India, it’s likely you will have seen a lot of temples and maybe be a bit hesitant because of that, but this one is like no other.
 Situated literally in a rock face, about 10km out of the city centre, is an ancient pilgrimage site.
 If you get a tuk tuk from the city centre, it should cost no more than 400 rupees for them to drive you to the site, wait for you to visit and then drive you back.
-In total it’s around a half hour drive each way, but it’s definitely worth it!
+In total, it’s around a half hour drive each way, but it’s definitely worth it!

 The Palace of the Winds

-On arrival back to the city, take a wander past the Palace of the Winds mentioned above.
-You can go in, but when you only have one day its more of a photo opportunity, after all, its flat, theirs really not much to see!
+Upon arrival back to the city, take a wander past the Palace of the Winds mentioned above.
+You can go in, but when you only have one day it’s more of a photo opportunity.
+After all, it’s flat, there’s really not much to see!
 Local shop owners from across the road will encourage you to go onto their roofs to get a better view.
-In actual fact the view from there is amazing, you can see right over the city as well as the surrounding forts and all they ask in exchange is that you take a look in their shop.
-Obviously as this is India, as usual watch your back and don’t be naïve to the fact that they will expect you to buy a little souvenir as thanks, but its well worth it!
+In actual fact, the view from there is amazing, you can see right over the city as well as the surrounding forts, and all they ask in exchange is that you take a look in their shop.
+Obviously, as this is India, as usual watch your back and don’t be naïve to the fact that they will expect you to buy a little souvenir as thanks, but it’s well worth it!

 After lunch head to the Jantar Mantar.
-This is a collection of astrological instruments all built to tell the time, from the second to the month to the year.
+This is a collection of astrological instruments all built to tell the time, from seconds to months to the year.
 The location is a UNESCO site and features the world’s largest sundial.
 The instruments are all still in working order, and it is fascinating to learn how the concept of time was developed.
 You can get a tour on the door from a registered tour guide, costing from 50-100 rupees per person depending on group size.
-It is definitely worth paying for a guide here as otherwise you will not gain insight into how the instruments actually work, although they are amazing just to look at as well!
+It is definitely worth paying for a guide here as otherwise you will not gain insight into how the instruments actually work, although they are amazing just to look at, as well!

 Amer Fort Light Show

-If you do have any extra time, hire a car and go watch the sunset from Nahargarh Fort, which is a short drive from Amer Fort.
-The views cover the whole city and the palace up there is worth a visit too.
+– If you do have any extra time, hire a car and go watch the sunset from Nahargarh Fort, which is a short drive from Amer Fort.
+The view covers the whole city and the palace up there is worth a visit too.

 PIN FOR LATER!